brettchalupa/brettchalupa.github.io/_posts/notes/2014-11-17-how-to-be-a-better-human-being-in-the-world-of-software.markdown

 There is not much else required to get started.
 One can build software from anywhere, not be required to have a degree to do it, express oneself creatively, be part of a community, and make a good living.
-However, there is a glaring issue that I see right now.
+However, there is a glaring issue that I see right now in the world of software.
 The lack of diversity and the way folks approach it.

 For the time that I have been involved in the world of software, about six years, I have been mostly surrounded by folks that appear to be just like me -